-In addition to pitch sessions, we will also be offering query-letter critique sessions where authors can get expert advice from agents and editors on honing their query letters as they pursue publication.
-Conference attendees will be able to sign up for pitches or query-letter critique sessions when registration opens in 2021 for the San Antonio conference.
+In addition to pitch sessions, we will also be offering query-letter critique sessions in which authors can get expert advice from agents and editors on honing their query letters as they pursue publication.
+Conference attendees will be able to sign up for pitches and/or query-letter critique sessions when registration opens on February 15, 2021.

 Amy Elizabeth Bishop joined Dystel, Goderich & Bourret as a literary agent in 2015 after interning for them in 2014.
 DG&B was founded in 1994 by Jane Dystel, and is a dynamic, full-service literary agency boasting an impressive client list and a sterling reputation.
 Some of her recent and upcoming titles include The Widow of Rose House by Diana Biller, A Dirty Year: Sex, Suffrage, and Scandal in Gilded Age New York, by Bill Greer, The Silence of Bones by June Hur and The Girl Explorers: How a Group of Adventurous Women Trekked, Flew, and Fought for Human Rights Around the World by Jayne Zanglein.
 She represents a wide variety of adult upmarket and literary fiction, narrative and prescriptive nonfiction, as well as select YA.
 In historical fiction, she is looking for female-driven narratives, non-Western European settings, and untold perspectives.
 You can find her on Twitter at @amylizbishop.